August 16, 2021

 In her new role, Holly’s goal is to expand access to self-direction by building on John’s foundational work.
 This means taking the high levels of service and support for all participants and caregivers even higher.
-To make this goal a reality, Holly is growing the executive team with three new members.
-Megan Owen joins as Chief Operating Officer, Cindy Desch as Chief Talent Officer, and Jeremy Gump as Chief Administrative Officer.
+To make this goal a reality, Holly is growing the executive team with two new members.
+Megan Owen joins as Chief Operating Officer and Jeremy Gump as Chief Administrative Officer.

 “If this past year has taught us anything, it’s that providing home- and community-based services are more important than ever.
 This is especially true for people with disabilities and those who are aging.

 As we step into a new chapter, I couldn’t be more thrilled to announce the appointment of three well-deserving individuals.
-Megan, Cindy and Jeremy are all incredible contributors to the team.
+Megan and Jeremy are all incredible contributors to the team.
 I know their expertise will bring self-direction to more people than ever before.”– Holly Carmichael

 Meet Megan Owen.
 Chief Operating Officer.

 With Holly stepping into the role of CEO, Megan Owen is taking over as Chief Operating Officer (COO) for GT Independence.

 Megan has worked alongside Holly for 10 years and has extensive experience in operations.
 As COO, Megan now leads a team of 300+ employees.
 She and her staff manage more than 150 self-direction programs funded by Medicaid.
 They work with programs in all states where GT operates, where her team reviews eligibility, processes claims, and tracks utilization.